Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 # Phylogenetic Biology - Final Project
 ___

-# General introduction
+# Abstract

 The primary goal of these projects is to apply the knowledge and tools acquired in phylogenetic biology to problems in ecology and evolution.
 This project has 2 parts, both centered in the use of three topology for inferring evolutionary relationship among and between taxa, these parts differ in the scale of evolutionary relationship of interest and the type of information used for the inference.

 Part 1, titled "phylogenetic reconstruction of demographic structure in admixed populations", uses phylogenetic methods to unravel demographic signals in a complete chromosome compared to individual genes within the chromosome.
 This part looks at short evolutionary scales and its primarily intersted in the topology leading to the population members as the tips of the phylogeny.
 DNA sequences were used for this part of the project, and at its core, it is comparison of "chromosomal/concatenated locus trees" vs. "gene trees".

-Part 2, tiled "Phylogenetic Reconstruction of the Evolution of Protein B" seeks to reconstruct the evolutionary history of two putatively sister taxa of protein (A and B).
-This project looks at long evolutionary times and thus it is interested in investigating the topology and potential branch length leading to the different protein families (tips).
-Due to long divergence, nucleotide level signal is highly convoluted, thus, I will use protein level sequences.

-#Part 1: **"Phylogenetic reconstruction of demographic structure in introgressed populations"**
+**"Phylogenetic reconstruction of demographic structure in introgressed populations"**

 ## Introduction and Goals

 Your favorite marine organism inhabits the eastern seaboard of some contient.
 Ecological conditions across the eastern seaboard of some continent are variable thus your favorite organism is exposed to a drastic range of ecological conditions.
 The demographic history of this organism is characterized by historical phylogenetic break occurring at the height of Middlecity (Figure 1).
 This phylogenetic break is likely due to a vicariance event occurring  recently in geologic time.

 ![Figure 1](https://rawgit.com/Jcbnunez/phylobio_final_project/master/model_system.png "Figure 1 Ecology of your favorite Marine Organism")